LifeBogger presents the Full Story of a French Football Legend who is best known by the Nickname; “Charm Striker”.

 As stated earlier, Olivier has an older brother, Romain, who was also a footballer.

 He played at the Auxerre academy and represented France at under-15 and under-17 level alongside players such as Thierry Henry, David Trezeguet and Nicolas Anelka, but ended up dropping a potential professional career to study and become a nutritionist.

 Olivier recalls.
 “He was trained at Auxerre; he was a hope, but he never had a professional career”.
 Romain went back to studying and became a nutritionist.

 About Jennifer Giroud – Olivier Giroud’s Wife:

-Starting off, Giroud is not single at the time of writing his Bio.
-The French footballer is married to Jennifer since 2011.
+Starting off, Giroud was not single at the time of writing his bio.
+The French footballer has been married to Jennifer since 2011.